-Alternate paternity is often invoked to explain incongruities in the results of familial genetic testing.
-It is estimated that the frequency of alternate paternity is about 5% (i.e., every 20 patients randomly tested for any disease where one cannot be recognized to be the real son of the legal father), although many colleagues insist on saying the number is even higher.
-The scientific community has largely discussed this issue and has defined specific guidelines on how to address the topic during the genetic counselling.
+Alternate paternity is often invoked to explain contradictions in the results of familial genetic testing.
+The frequency of alternate paternity is about 5% (i.e., for every 20 patients randomly tested for any disease, biological paternity may not be confirmed).
+Some Geneticists insist on saying the number is even higher.
+The scientific community has largely discussed this issue and has defined specific guidelines for addressing the topic during genetic counseling.

 HOW TO COMMUNICATE DISAVOWAL OF PATERNITY